shaoru0302/InfiniTeaApp-Team-Project/doc/storyboard/classic-order.md

 ## **User Story**
 As a customer,
-  I want to order a classic drink/s online
+I want to order a classic drink/s online,
 So that I can avoid long wait times and recieve my menu drink within 5mins.
 [User Story](../../features/classic-order.feature)

 ## **Step 1: Access the Menu Page**